 The proposed bill establishes the Community Anaerobic Digester System Act, which aims to regulate the processing of organic materials into renewable fuel and digestate.
-It introduces new definitions related to anaerobic digester systems and specifies that community anaerobic digester systems must be off-farm.
-The bill outlines conditions for receiving digester manure from animal feeding operations, construction and management requirements for digester structures, and mandates that the Iowa Department of Natural Resources adopt rules for compliance.
-It emphasizes the importance of promoting biogas production as a renewable energy source and digestate as a nutrient-rich resource for agriculture.
+It introduces new definitions related to anaerobic digester systems, including classifications for digester manure, feedstock, and digestate.
+The bill mandates that community anaerobic digester systems be off-farm and outlines conditions for receiving digester manure from animal feeding operations.
+It sets regulations for the construction and management of digester structures, emphasizing the need for proper maintenance and coverage.
+Additionally, the Iowa Department of Natural Resources is tasked with adopting rules to enforce compliance and establish guidelines for the stockpiling of dry digester materials.

 Statutes affected: Introduced: 202B.102, 455B.103, 455A.6, 455B.113, 455B.115, 455B.174, 455B.182, 455B.185